njped/advanced-to-web-notes/notes.md

 1. git branch >> will find out what branch you are in and what branches that have already been created
 2. git branch [branchName]
-3. add stuff to the branch i.e. files
-4. add and commit
-5. merge branch with main branch
-6. add and commit
-7. git push